見出し画像

 In quantum theory ... the basic concept is that of interaction; and, we will argue, it is natural in quantum theories to regard location and time as derivative from interaction, and to distinguish actual interaction from mere comparison.
 (Gendlin & Lemke, 1983, p.
 63)

-This view of quantum theory as an interactional idea did not begin with Gendlin.
-It will be helpful to understand the critical position against the “idealized observer” in his later work if we consider how the philosopher John Dewey, who preceded him, commented on the old and new physics.
-Dewey criticized the determinism of classical physics from Newton to Laplace, calling it “the old spectator theory of knowledge,” and examined how Heisenberg’s quantum theory replaced it:
+Hoeever, such a view of quantum theory as interaction did not begin with Gendlin.
+To understand the critical position against the "idealized observer" in his later work, it will be helpful to consider how the philosopher John Dewey, who preceded him, commented on old and new physics.
+Dewey criticized the determinism of classical physics from Newton to Laplace (*1), calling it “the old spectator theory of knowledge” (Dewey, 1929, p.
+204 [LW 4, 163]), and examined how Heisenberg’s quantum theory replaced it:

 The future and the past belong to the same completely determinate and fixed scheme.
 Observations, when correctly conducted, merely register this fixed state of changes according to laws of objects whose essential properties are fixed.
 The implications of the positions are expressed in Laplace’s well-known saying that were there a knowledge (in mechanical terms) of the state of the universe at any one time its whole future could be predicted—or deduced.
 It is this philosophy which Heisenberg’s principle has upset, a fact implied in calling it a principle of indetermincy.
 (Dewey, 1929, pp. 201–2 [LW 4, 161])